techbloglol/techblog.lol/content/post/getting-started-with-zfs-on-osx.md

 # Importing and Exporting zpools

 Obviously you'll need to be able to import and export pools.
-Import is basically the means to mount a zpool while export is the equivalent of unmounting it.
+Import is basically the means to mount a zpool while export is the means to unmount it.

 ```bash
 $ sudo zpool import tank